-Fort Drum's water plant pumped and treated 266 million gallons in 2020.
-Our peak daily production was 1.6 million gallons.
-Fort Drum also purchased 262 million gallons of water from the city.
+Fort Drum's water plant pumped and treated 266 million gallons in 2021.
+Our peak daily production was 1.4 million gallons.
+Fort Drum also purchased 305 million gallons of water from the Development Authority of the North Country (DANC).

-Under a purchase agreement, Fort Drum receives approximately 800,000 gallons per day from the Development Authority of the North Country (DANC).
+Under a purchase agreement, Fort Drum receives approximately 800,000 gallons per day from the Development Authority of the North Country.
 DANC purchases water from the City of Watertown and delivers it to Fort Drum through its pumping and piping systems.

 The City of Watertown's water source is the Black River, a surface water source, which originates in the Adirondack Mountains and runs through the center of the city and westerly to Black River Bay.
-During 2020, the system did not experience any water source restrictions.
+During 2021, the system did not experience any water source restrictions.
 Flows of the Black River are regulated by the Hudson Black River Regulating District and are controlled by a series of hydroelectric power dams stretching from its headwaters in the Adirondacks to its mouth in Lake Ontario.